Will I feel any pain during treatment?

 What are the benefits of a dental implant?

 In addition to being unsightly, losing a tooth can lead to other problems with surrounding teeth.
 Dental implants are one of the best methods to replace one or more missing teeth.
 Implants are simply titanium fixtures which act as anchors for a natural looking tooth or to keep dentures secured in place for eating.

-- highly stable
+- Highly stable restoration

-- natural appearance and function
+- Natural appearance and function

-- feel better than traditional replacements
+- Feel better than traditional replacements

-- same biting force as bridges
+- Same biting force as bridges

-- they last a lifetime
+- They can last a lifetime

 When do you recommend veneers?